 - Weight loss

-- Pain or discomfort in the throat or back
+- Pain or discomfort in the throat or behind the breastbone

 - Acid indigestion